nhsevidence/ld-devenv/README.md

 # Linked-data development environment

 This project contains the virtualised development environment for the NICE linked data projects.
 The environment is an ubuntu 14.04 LTS desktop virtual machine with all development tool dependancies (docker, nodejs, f#, mono) installed along with the spacemacs editor.
+It also includes [Rancher](http://rancher.com/rancher/) docker container service software.

 ## Setting up with Vagrant